gurnadi/renewssl/README.md

 If you are using certbot on CentOS 6.X and already install python27 from SCL Repository, Open ## on the script like this:

-scl enable python27 "$LETSBIN -q --agree-tos --config $CONFIGSSL/$EACHDOMAIN.ini certonly"
+scl enable python27 "$LETSBIN -q --agree-tos --expand --config $CONFIGSSL/$EACHDOMAIN.ini certonly"